GodOfEGG/PYSKL_branch/README.md

 # PYSKL on AIST++ Dataset

-This Repo is cloned from PYSKL with some modification.
+This Repo is a copy of [PYSKL](https://github.com/kennymckormick/pyskl/tree/main) with the modification below:

+1.

 ## Installation